Sharing and hosting policy FAQs

 Sharing policy

-Green open access is the result of making a version of a subscription article available to everyone, following a time delay called an embargo period.
+Green open access (also termed self-archiving) is the result of making a version of a subscription article available to everyone, following a time delay called an embargo period.
 Our sharing policy gives authors guidelines about how they can do this and also how to share their articles in other ways.
 For example, they may want to share their latest paper with colleagues, students or other members of an online working group.

 Every author who publishes with us retains important rights, including the right to share their paper for personal use, for example, through e-mail to known research colleagues for internal use at their institution.
 The sharing policy is aligned with these author rights and provides additional explanations around ways authors can share their research, for example, on their institutional repository.